Olympiastadion

 The stadium remained largely unchanged until it underwent a major renovation in 1972 and 1973, mainly aimed at preparing the stadium for the upcoming 1974 World Cup.
 The works included the construction of two roofs over the upper tiers of both long sides.

-During the World Cup, the Olympiastadion hosted three matches in the first group stage.
+During the World Cup, Olympiastadion hosted three matches in the first group stage.

-By the late 1990s, the stadium had significantly aged, and the city of Berlin started a debate over its future.
+The stadium had significantly aged by the 1990s and the city of Berlin therefore started a debate over its future.
 Voices went up to rebuilt it as a football-specific stadium, but in the end was chosen to renovate it instead and keep its status as a multi-purpose stadium.

 Little after that decision had been made, the stadium was awarded the final of the 2006 World Cup as part of the German bid.